elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/module-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Another popular JavaScript design pattern for keeping our code tidy, segregated, and organized is the Module Pattern.
-A module is a standalone code that may get modified without impacting other components.
-Because the concept of an access modifier does not get supported in JavaScript, the aid of the module in mimicking the behavior of private/public access, thereby ensuring encapsulation.<br/>
+A module is a standalone code that may modify objects without impacting other components.
+In JavaScript does not support the concept of an access modifier, the aid of the module in mimicking the behavior of private/public access, thereby ensures encapsulation.<br/>
     </div>
     <div>
 </div><br />